nrfconnect/sdk-nrf/tests/crypto/README.rst

 See :ref:`crypto_test_ztest_custom` for details.

 The tests are executed if the cryptographic functionality is enabled in Kconfig.
-Make sure to configure :ref:`nrfxlib:nrf_security` and all available hardware or software backends to enable the tests.
+Make sure to configure :ref:`nrf_security` and all available hardware or software backends to enable the tests.
 See :kconfig:option:`CONFIG_NORDIC_SECURITY_BACKEND`.

 +--------------------+-------------+----------------------------------------------------------------------------+----------------------------------------------------------------------------+